TheRenegadeCoder/sample-programs-website/sources/programs/hello-world/perl/how-to-implement-the-solution.md

-Without further ado, letís dive straight into our implementation of Hello World in Perl:
+Without further ado, let‚Äôs dive straight into our implementation of Hello World in Perl:

 ```perl